 - A. Purpose and applicability. - (1) It is the purpose of the Gulf Boulevard Overlay District (GBOD) to establish a unifying set of development design standards that guide infill and redevelopment activities occurring within the town on properties located adjacent to portions of Gulf Boulevard.
 See Figure 90-107 170-A for the GBOD limits. - (2) Implementation of the design standards will create a pedestrian-friendly and aesthetically cohesive town; a desirable place to live, work, and play that is known for its distinctive coastal character.
-This coastal character is fostered through a building's size and mass, placement, relationship to other buildings and ancillary facilities, and overall appearance. - (3) Further, the objectives of the overlay district are: - (a) To preserve, enhance or create public spaces that are distinctive, accessible and desirable. - (b) To create compact concentrations of compatible uses, through the development of multiple uses within the same buildings, parcels or blocks. - (c) To create safe and welcoming pedestrian environments, particularly along and near Gulf Boulevard, through the use of streetscaping, shading, protection from weather, traffic calming, and effective architectural design. - (d) To create unifying design treatments throughout the district through attention to the placement, configuration and architectural detail of new construction. - (4) The standards and requirements of this section do not apply to building design elements for single-family or two-family dwellings.
+This coastal character is fostered through a building's size and mass, placement, relationship to other buildings and ancillary facilities, and overall appearance. - (3) Further, the objectives of the overlay district are: - (a) To preserve, enhance or create public spaces that are distinctive, accessible and desirable. - (b) To create compact concentrations of compatible uses, through the development of multiple uses within the same buildings, parcels or blocks. - (c) To create safe and welcoming pedestrian environments, particularly along and near Gulf Boulevard, through the use of streetscaping, shading, protection from weather, traffic calming, and effective architectural design. - (d) To create unifying design treatments throughout the district through attention to the placement, configuration and architectural detail of new construction. - (4) The standards and requirements of this section do not apply to building design elements for singlefamily or two-family dwellings. - (5) In the event of a conflict between the overlay standards of this section and the underlying zoning district, the standards of this overlay shall prevail.